wodtech/deweb/content/blog/2022-10-20-how-to-start-my-journey.md

 * A nice and important bonus, if another player does not complete a session within 24 hours, you can kick it and pick up his catch
 * In your zone, you can fish without a boat.

 Zones Trailer - [click to watch](https://www.youtube.com/watch?v=Da-LBbmJySs&t=9s&ab_channel=DefishGames)

 ### Off-chain and on-chain

 You may have noticed that in the World of Defish you have the minimum requirement to pay for the painful gas fee.
 It is all possible thanks to the offchain in the Harbor and Defish Portal mechanics.

 Defish Portal is a mechanic for transferring your items to off-chain(Fishing session and Repairing) via Teleport.
-Read more about it here -

 In Harbor you can move your catch from off-chain to blockchain.
 Namely: Fish, Materials and WOD.
-Read more about it here -

 ### WOD Fam